idec-teams/2023_Evolution_Suisse/docs/project/results.md

 ## Development of TRUST-rY2H, a novel reverse yeast two-hybrid system

 Original rY2H methods are unable to distinguish between informative interaction-disruption mutations, and false positives resulting from truncating mutations.
-Unfortunately, the systems that do resist truncations, such as the RD2H, are rigid in their design, not allowing the exchange of DBD and AD between the proteins of interest (Link to section on background).
-This lack of flexibility can be detrimental when analysing certain protein-protein interactions (PPI), as the DBD or AD can hinder the interaction, leading to false-negative results as already seen in our [initial experiments](##Development of TRUST-rY2H, a novel reverse yeast two-hybrid system).
+Unfortunately, the systems that do resist truncations, such as the RD2H, are rigid in their design, not allowing the exchange of DBD and AD between the proteins of interest.
+This lack of flexibility can be detrimental when analysing certain protein-protein interactions (PPI), as the DBD or AD can hinder the interaction, leading to false-negative results as already seen in our [initial experiments](##AvrPtoB interacts with CERK1 and impairs CERK1-mediated immune responses).

 **Aim:** Develop a novel rY2H system, capable of selecting against truncating mutations and flexible with AD and DBD fusions, to disrupt the CERK1-AvrPtoB interaction.